Network Setup

 Small MTU values result in camera data being broken into more packets.
 The downside is that every packet contains a fixed length header, which results in more network overhead for an equivalent amount of sent data.
 For this reason, it is recommended that the MTU be set as large as possible for the network.

-Usually, a value of 7200 MTU is recommended, but the MultiSense will still work properly with a smaller 1500 MTU supported by nearly all network interfaces.
+Usually, a value of 7200 MTU is recommended and will ensure you can utilize the full 1Gbps network bandwidth for image transmission, but the MultiSense will still work properly with a smaller 1500 MTU supported by nearly all network interfaces.
+A MTU of 1500 will limit your network bandwidth between the camera and the host machine to 700Mbps.

 For information about configuring your specific OS, please see the OS-Specific Network Configuration Section